-Sustainability and climate risk assessments are carried out at pre-acquisition to identify potential ESG risks to future occupation, operations and value.
-Issues with direct financial relevance are integrated into the valuation and decision-making process.
-At disposal, the ESG risks are re-assessed to ensure confidence in the sale process with any financial implications understood and mitigated for.
+Sustainability and climate risk assessments are carried out at pre-acquisition to identify potential RI risks to future occupation, operations and value.
+Issues with direct financial relevance or liquidity risk are integrated into the valuation and decision-making process.
+At disposal, the RI risks are re-assessed to ensure confidence in the sale process with any financial implications understood and mitigated for.